 Captured in New Guinea

-Three separate groups of Australian "women who wore the cape of red" comprise The Rabaul Nurses of New Guinea, captured by the Japanese on the 23rd January 1942.
+Three separate groups of Australian nurses comprise the prisoner-of-war nurses from Rabaul captured by the Japanese on the 23rd January 1942 and transported on the Naruto Maru to Japan in July 1942.

-• Seven civilian nurses from Namanula Hospital, the Australian Government's Administration Hospital in Rabaul, on the island of New Britain; including one nurse from the Government Hospital at Kavieng, on the island of New Ireland.
+• Seven civilian nurses from Namanula Hospital, the Australian Government's Administration Hospital in Rabaul, on the island of New Britain; including one nurse, Dorothy Maye, from the Government Hospital at Kavieng, on the island of New Ireland — also attacked simultaneously by Japan.

-• Six army nurses from the Australian Army Nursing Service — included in a detachment of the 2/10th Field Ambulance serving in Malaya and New Britain.
+• Six army nurses from the Australian Army Nursing Service — included as part of the 2/10th Field Ambulance detachment serving Lark Force in New Britain.

 • Four civilian nurses from the Methodist Missionary Hospitals at Malabunga and Vunairima, inland from Rabaul.